hideakitai/MPU9250/README.md

 ### Coordinate

-The coordinate of quaternion and euler angles are based on the axes of acceleration and gyro sensors (Right-Handed, X-forward, Z-up).
-On the other hand, roll, pitch, and yaw angles are basedd on airplane coordinate (Right-Handed, X-forward, Z-down).
-Please use `getEulerX/Y/Z()` for euler angles and `getRoll/Pitch/Yaw()` for airplane coordinate angles.
+The coordinate of quaternion and roll/pitch/yaw angles are basedd on airplane coordinate (Right-Handed, X-forward, Z-down).
+On the other hand, the coordinate of euler angle is based on the axes of acceleration and gyro sensors (Right-Handed, X-forward, Z-up).Please use `getEulerX/Y/Z()` for euler angles and `getRoll/Pitch/Yaw()` for airplane coordinate angles.

 ## Other Settings